quantify-os/quantify-core/docs/sequencer.rst

     sched.data.keys()

 The schedule consists of a hash table containing all the operations.
-This allows effecient loading of pulses or gates to memory and also enables efficient adding of pulse type information as a compilation step.
+This allows efficient loading of pulses or gates to memory and also enables efficient adding of pulse type information as a compilation step.

 .. jupyter-execute::